Welcome to Ilmenau!

 You can buy tickets for the train either online or on the platform.

-For many things you need internet, which may not work with your mobile phone SIM-Card in Germany or may be very expensive.
 Access to open and free WiFi is possible in many public places in Germany, e.g. at airports, train stations and tourist places and even in some trains.
 Many supermarkets now also offer free WiFi in their stores.

 Some WiFi hotspots in Germany are operated by Telekom and you have to pay for them.
 However, you can usually surf for free for a short time.
 You can do this at Erfurt train station, for example.

-In Ilmenau, you will find free WiFI at these places in addition to the WiFi at the university:
+In Ilmenau, you will find free WiFi at these places in addition to the WiFi at the university:

-- Ice rink: directly opposite the Ilmenau train station (Karl-Liebknecht-Straße 34).
+- Ice rink: directly opposite the Ilmenau train station (Karl-Liebknecht-Straße 34)

 The internet in the dormitories on campus is provided by a voluntary association, FeM e.V..
 To get internet access you have to become a member of this association.
 To do so, you have to fill out the forms on this website and hand them in to the admin in your dorm.
-The fee for the internet access is 40 € per semester.
-When you register you have to pay an additional one-time fee of 25 €.
-Note: Please note that not all dorms are equipped with sufficient WiFi resources.
-You should therefore bring a LAN cable and an Ethernet adapter (if necessary).

 If you do not live in an apartment of the Studierendenwerk, contact your landlord and make an appointment to sign the contract.